 Exams are organised on the general exam dates of the Open University as well as on particular exam dates of the study course.
 Please see the course specific information on the course schedule.

 The University of Turku offers the possibility to take exams also electronically either in e-exam rooms or as Moodle exams.
 The subjects that use the electronic exam system will inform the students separately about exam dates and times.

-Some studies of the Open University use also the electronic exam rooms in Turku, in the University Consortium in Pori, in the teacher training school in Rauma and in Vaasa (Åbo Akademi’s exam room).
+Some studies of the Open University also use the electronic exam rooms in Turku, in the University Consortium in Pori, in the teacher training school in Rauma and in Vaasa (Åbo Akademi’s exam room).
 You can also take University of Turku electronic exam in other universities e-exam room.
 The exam time must be booked in advance and the key to the exam room picked up.

 Instructions for electronic exams and exact locations can be found at the page